kubernetes/community/elections/steering/2024/README.md

 If the app does not say that you are eligible, because you have worked on Kubernetes in a way that is NOT reflected in GitHub contributions, you can use the exception form built into the same app to ask to participate in the election.
+See Voter Exception below for how this works.

 ### Voter exception